raghabendra-dash/PhonePe_Clone/README.md

 ## PhonePe-Payment-Integration

 Welcome to the Node.js Express PhonePe Payment Gateway Integration System!
 This project demonstrates the seamless integration of the PhonePe payment gateway into a Node.js and Express application.
-Follow the comprehensive guide below to set up the payment gateway for User Acceptance Testing (UAT).

 > Hosted-  (https://phonepe-gateway-system.onrender.com/)